Tom Licence

 Biography

-Tom Licence attended Westcliff High School for Boys grammar school in Essex and took his degrees at Magdalene College, Cambridge, graduating with a double starred first.
-Funded by the AHRC through his postgraduate studies, he was elected to a Research Fellowship at Magdalene in 2006, before being appointed Lecturer in Medieval History at UEA in 2009, and Senior Lecturer in 2013.
-He is a Fellow of the Royal Historical Society, a Fellow of the Society of Antiquaries, and a Fellow of the Higher Education Academy.
+Tom Licence read History at Magdalene College, Cambridge, graduating with a double starred first.
+Funded by the AHRC through his postgraduate studies, he was elected to a Research Fellowship at Magdalene in 2006, before being appointed Lecturer in Medieval History at UEA in 2009, and Professor in 2019.
+He is a Fellow of the Royal Historical Society, a Fellow of the Society of Antiquaries, and a Fellow of the Higher Educational Academy.
+In 2022, he was awarded a Leverhulme Major Research Fellowship for three years, and elected Senior Research Fellow at Magdalene College, Cambridge.

 Key Research Interests